INTI-CMNB/kibot_variants_arduprog/README.md

 # Implementation

 To create a variant you must add specific fields to the components in the schematic.
-Currently KiBot supports two methodes:
+Currently KiBot supports three methodes:

 - **KiBoM style**: one field, usually named *Config*, contains information to include or exclude a component for one or more variants.
+- **KiCost style**: one field assigns the component to one or more groups, you provide a regular expression to include certain groups.
 - **IBoM style**: one field assigns the component to a group, you provide lists to exclude or include certain groups.